 A calendar helps you plan for each social network to customize posts instead of spamming all platforms with the same message.
-Social media marketers should take the time to craft custom messages for each network, and doing this in advance will save time throughout the week and ensure that you’re being thoughtful and intentional when you do post.
+Social media marketers should take the time to craft custom messages for each network, and doing this in advance will save time throughout the week and ensure you're being thoughtful and intentional when you do post.

 Calendars can help you track performance and plan for future posts.
 Without a calendar, social media marketers are publishing content into the void and are unable to track big-picture and past performance.
 With a calendar, marketers can look back and analyze which content performed best so they can adjust their strategy accordingly.

 With the help of a calendar, marketers can plan for holidays and observance days, such as National Cat Day, when they can tailor their content and engage with a wider audience.

 Social media calendars improve efficiency.
 According to Content Marketing Institute, 72% of B2B marketers attribute the success (which has increased annually) of their content to the development of a formal content strategy.

 Now that you understand the merits of having a social media content calendar in place, check out our list of top tools to stay organized and on top of your game.

 4 Social Media Content Calendar Tools to Plan Your Messaging